Signifying your achievements could often be mind boggling.

 Since the job descriptions list the expectations from a potential employee and the duties they are expected to perform, placing those points verbatim in your resume will reduce you to a subordinate who can only do things he's told to do.

 To showcase your actual leadership skills, follow the achievements-based approach.

 Resume Accomplishments vs. Responsibilities

-- Did you receive recommendations from your clients?
+- received recommendations from your clients

-- Were you selected for projects or task forces?
+- selected for projects or task forces

 Identifying Resume Achievements